 Thin-set is the bonding layer that goes down under your tiles.
 Concrete based thin-sets are the safest type and are also easy to source.

 The unmodified type is recommended for floors and may not be suitable for all applications.
 Schulter also makes SET, an unmodified thin-set mortar.

 These non-toxic thin-sets are more prone to cracking than ones with additives, and you have to check if your application requires polymers.

-Most chemically sensitive folks would want to avoid the toxic epoxy thin-sets.
-Avoid toxic mastics as well.
+Most chemically sensitive folks would want to avoid the toxic epoxy thin-sets and most mastics.
 Although there are some safe and tolerable tile glues like AFM 3 in 1.